Genevieve Yue

 Biography:

 Genevieve Yue is an associate professor of Culture and Media and director of the Screen Studies program at Eugene Lang College, The New School.
 She is co-editor of the Cutaways book series at Fordham University Press, a member of the October advisory board, and an independent film programmer.
 Her essays and criticism have appeared in ASAP/Journal, Film Comment, Film Quarterly, Grey Room, MUBI Notebook Magazine, October, Representations, Reverse Shot, The Times Literary Supplement, World Records, and elsewhere.
-She is the author of Girl Head: Feminism and Film Materiality (2020), and is currently working on two book projects: one on trains and cinema, and the other on the material history of Hollywood.
+She is the author of Girl Head: Feminism and Film Materiality (University of California, 2020), and is currently working on two book projects: one on trains and cinema, and the other on the material history of Hollywood.
 She is passionate about rescuing injured birds.

 More information please check out Yue’s website.